 The Transcreation Tool

 Transcreation is the translation process of adapting the meaning, intent, style, and tone of the source text, rather than the actual words.
-It is a more creative form of translations and often results in memorable, high-touch taglines, slogans, titles etc.
+It is a more creative form of translations, and therefore requires a creative environment conducive to collaboration.

 How to access the Transcreation Tool